gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Import-AIPScannerConfiguration.md

 ## PARAMETERS

 ### -FileName
-Specifies a file that contains scanner configuration settings that are exported from the Azure portal.
+Specifies a file that contains scanner configuration settings.
+To create this file, export your scanner profile from the Azure portal.

 The file is used to do a one-time import of configuration settings into the scanner configuration database.

 ```yaml